MicrosoftDocs/customer-insights/ci-docs/data/data-unification.md

 # Data unification overview

 After [setting up the data sources](data-sources.md), you can unify the data.
 Data unification lets you unify once-disparate data sources into a single master dataset that provides a unified view of your customers.
+Before unification, we recommend that you review your ingested source data and [remove any unwanted rows](tables-filters.md).

 Data can be unified on a single table or multiple tables.
 Tables were previously called entities.